Quad-Plex/quads-modest-toolbox/README.md

+# Quads-Modest-Toolbox for modest-menu

+Quads-Modest-Toolbox is a collection of scripts for modest-menu aimed at providing features for freemode gameplay, rather than to just provide simple ways to earn money.
+The collection includes a playerlist with modder detection and trolling options, options for ambient pickups, the ability to spawn/save vehicles with certain mods, a ped changer, player/world options and more.

 ## INSTALLATION INSTRUCTION:
-Take EVERYTHING from the release .zip file and drop it into your modest-menu /scripts folder.
+Take EVERYTHING from the [latest release .zip file](https://github.com/Quad-Plex/quads-modest-toolbox/releases) (look for the quads-modest-toolbox-<version>.zip file) and drop it into your modest-menu /scripts folder.
 The structure of the folder should look like this afterwards:

 ```
 ├💾 modest-menu.exe